Einsiedeln: Transport

+At the nearby Biberbrugg junction station, there are connections to the InterRegio Voralpen Express to Lucerne and St. Gallen.
+At Wädenswil junction station, there are connections to services to Zürich.

 Climate

 Between 1961 and 1990 Einsiedeln had an average of 156.7 days of rain per year and on average received 1753 mm of precipitation.
 The wettest month was June during which time Einsiedeln received an average of 206 mm of precipitation.
 During this month there was precipitation for an average of 15.3 days.
 The month with the most days of precipitation was May, with an average of 15.3, but with only 158 mm of precipitation.
 The driest month of the year was February with an average of 108 mm of precipitation over 15.3 days.

 Sports

 Schanzen Einsiedeln is the national ski jumping venue of Switzerland.

 Tourism

 The village of Einsiedeln is a popular tourist destination in central Switzerland.
 The Benedictine Einsiedeln Abbey, located within the village, is considered one of the most important Roman Catholic pilgrimage sites in Europe and is called "the most important place of pilgrimage dedicated to the Virgin Mary in Switzerland".
 In addition to the Abbey, Einsiedeln is also a popular destination for sports year round.
 The village has 3 ski areas which include lifts as well as ski jumps.

 Since the Middle Ages the Graces Chapel and a statue of the Black Madonna have been the centerpiece of the pilgrimage.
 The statue is so famous that a copy can also be seen in the French Jura town of Pontarlier.
 Between 150,000 and 200,000 pilgrims visit the Graces Chapel each year.

 Besides being a site for pilgrimages, Einsiedeln is a tourist destination for those interested in winter sports.
 The village has its own ski jump, ski lifts, ski tows and winter sports centres, which are in the nearby area of Hoch-Ybrig and Brunni.
 The Schwedentritt cross-country skiing trail starts next to the Einsiedeln Abbey.

 The nearby reservoir, Sihlsee, is used in summer for swimming, surfing and sailing, and in the winter for ice-skating.
-The dam, which retains the lake, produces electricity for the trains and protects the city of Zurich further down the valley from the flood of the Sihl.
+The dam, which retains the lake, produces electricity for the trains and protects the city of Zürich further down the valley from the flood of the Sihl.

 These days, fewer pilgrims come to Einsiedeln.
 For that reason, some of the former hotels have now closed.
 At the same time, the village has experienced a boom with day tourists, owing to the clear air and mountain views.
 Because of the high quality of life locally, the population is growing faster than is normal in Switzerland.